-Commercial Food Waste Collection Program
+Commercial Food Waste Collection Pilot Program

-The Commercial Food Waste Collection Program, which began in July 2016 will be extended through June 2021 (at minimum) to increase program participation.
-Public Works continued to work with waste haulers to expand the program to other businesses.
-To date, the pilot program has successfully diverted over 1,800 tons of food waste with an average diversion rate of 50 tons of food waste each month.
+The Commercial Food Waste Collection Pilot Program has been extended through June 2021 to increase program participation.
+To date, the pilot program has successfully diverted over 2,070 tons of food waste with an average diversion rate of 46 tons of food waste each month.